-3.7.3 The CIL is intended to provide infrastructure to support the development of an area rather than to make individual planning applications acceptable in planning terms.
+3.5.6 The Community Infrastructure Levy (CIL) Regulations 2010 came into force in April 2010 and are non-devolved.
+The CIL is intended to provide infrastructure to support the development of an area rather than to make individual planning applications acceptable in planning terms.
 As a result, there may still be some site specific impact mitigation requirements without which a development should not be granted planning permission.
-Some of these needs may be provided for through the CIL but others may not, particularly if they are very local in their impact.
+Some of these needs may be provided for through the CIL, but others may not, particularly if they are very local in their impact.
 There is therefore still a legitimate role for development-specific planning obligations to enable a local planning authority to be confident that the specific consequences of development can be mitigated.